cse-labs/k8s-quickstart/Lab Series/01-Setup-Codespaces/README.md

 To manually suspend Codespaces

-- On the lower right-hand side, select the `Codespaces` with the blue background
+- On the lower left corner, select the `Codespaces` with the blue background

 ![Codespaces Options](./images/SuspendCodespaces1.png)